 An excellent physical condition is a must.
 The farm is located on a steep slope which you will have to walk up and down while working.

 A good working spirit and a sense of humor is important to us.
 The work is well organised and thought and lived through.
 Jobs will be clearly explained.
 Taking our explanation to your heart, taking initiative and being responsible for the job is important to us so you will be able to do the job by yourself.

 The minimum stay is 3 weeks.
 We are open to long term stays.
 Minimum age 25 years old.

-We are two Dutch people that moved into the Serra de Monchique some 9 years ago, recently Mieke joined us.
+We are two Dutch people that moved into the Serra de Monchique some 9 years ago.
+Tom works in Holland at the moment.
 It would be very interesting to hear from you where you come from and what your adventures in life are.
 We like a chat and exchange experiences.

 There is a lot to learn on the farm just by doing things and being here.
 How much and what will depend on the experience that you already have.
 We just hope you will come and enjoy your time here with us.

 These will be the tasks we want you to ask to do for us:

--Herding our goats every morning around.
+-Herding our goats every morning.
 Our goats are taken into the serra every morning for a two hour herding.
 It comes down to take them to a green location and hang out with them there.
 The goats are friendly and after some practice easy going.
 The scenery is amazing.

 -Keeping the goat house clean and giving the goats fresh hey and water.
 The goat house needs to be cleaned ones a week.
 The goats need fresh water and hey every day.